enspyrco/monorepo/packages/flutter/plugins/flutter_box2c/README.md

 #### MacOS

+Cocoapods can cache rather aggresively so changes may not affect a subsequent build.

-Cocoapods caches aggresively but running `run.sh` from `example/macos` should clear out build products and result in any changes being picked up during the build.
+Running `bust_cache_then_build.sh` from `example/macos` should clear out build products and result in any changes being picked up during the build.

 ## Project stucture